 - If the driver has not submitted to an alcohol test within 8 hours, cease attempts to administer the test and prepare and maintain the record described above.

-Drug test - if the driver has not submiutted to a drug test within 32 hours, the employer must cease attempts to administer the test, and prepare and maintain a record stating why.
+- Drug test: if the driver has not submitted to a drug test within 32 hours, the employer must cease attempts to administer the test, and prepare and maintain a record stating why.

-- The requirements for follow-up testing plan "follow the employee" to subsequent employers or through breaks in service
+Note: The requirements for follow-up testing continue to "follow the employee" to subsequent employers or through breaks in service.

 Drivers are required to submit to an alcohol or drug test when the employer has reasonable suspicion to believe the driver has violated the prohibitions in §382.201 through 382.215 (Subpart B).
 The employer's reasonable suspicion must be based on specific, contemporaneous, articulable observations concerning the appearance, behavior, speech or body odors of the driver.

 Other aspects of the reasonable suspicion testing requirements are specific to alcohol testing or drug testing.
-Refer to the following paragraphs for a summary of those provisions.
+Here is a summary of those provisions:

 Alcohol testing is authorized only if the observations are made during, just before, or just after the driver performs safety–sensitive functions.
 The person who makes the determination that reasonable suspicion exists to conduct an alcohol test shall not conduct the alcohol test, in order to preserve protection for the driver.